JoshuaCarroll/RepeaterProgrammingUtility/README.md

 </code></pre>
 <p>You could dial it by hand, but if you get a single digit wrong you have to start over again.</p>
 <p>This utility can key-up the radio, identify with your call sign, send each line, unkey between each line, and identify again at the end.</p>
+<h2 id="initial-installation--updates">Initial installation &amp; updates</h2>
+<p>The only system prerequisite is .NET Framework v4.5, which is already installed on Windows computers that are regularly updated.  <s>If there is an Internet connection when the program is opened it will look for an update and, if one is available, prompt the user to install it.</s> (Coming soon)</p>
+<h2 id="contributing">Contributing</h2>
+<p>You can contribute to this project by using the program and providing feedback, submitting issues, or by assisting in the programming and submitting pull requests.
+In either case, please read the contributing page for instructions.</p>